 Seared fresh scallops pair beautifully with garlicky pasta.
-If you like, you can substitute twelve ounces of egg fettuccine for the pappardelle.
+If you like, you can substitute 12 ounces of egg fettuccine for the pappardelle.
 Slicing the raw scallops in half horizontally will give you more pieces and more delicious seared crust.

 Cook pasta in a large pot of boiling salted water until al dente, according to package instructions.
 Reserve 1 cup cooking water; drain pasta, and return to pot.